 One evening in February 1992 I was watching President Bill Clinton call out a few women in his State of the Union speech who had used welfare benefits to get their lives going.
-These women had transitioning from public assistance to gainful employment, and financial stability.
+These women had transitioned from public assistance to gainful employment and financial stability.
 My first response was to say, "Good for them!"
 And all of a sudden it hit me.
 “Hey!
 That’s my story!”

 I started my single mom journey as a pregnant college student.
 People kept asking me if I was going to stay in school.
 I thought that was the oddest question.
 I was making minimum wage, which was $3.35/hour and $2.01/hour plus tips at my various jobs.
 What future could I possibly have if I left school?

 It worked!
-I got that degree and built a career that moved me from Medicaid user to degreed professional and high ranking state staffer who set Medicaid policy.
+I got that degree and built a career that moved me from a Medicaid user to a degreed professional and high ranking state staffer who set Medicaid policy.
 After that, I earned a corporate corner office.

 I was a single mom nearly every step of the way.

 Therefore, you can imagine my frustration when I was constantly bombarded in the media and by politicians with messages about how ineffective I was because she was a single mom.
-I heard how poorly my kids were going to turn out...that they were going to be fat, poor, promiscuous, and drop out of high school.
+I heard how poorly my kids were going to turn out... that they were going to be fat, poor, promiscuous, and drop out of high school.
 At first I ignored it, and then I thought, "What the heck?
 I am not raising my children any differently than I was raised by my married parents."
 I didn't know if I was normal, or if what the pundits were saying was normal, but I wanted to send a new message.

 I wanted women to know that they could succeed as women, and that their children’s future was not dependent on their mother’s marital status.

 I know you don't have time to mess around.
 You want and need programs that are easy to understand and fast to implement.
-Oh...and you want immediate results!
+Oh... and you want immediate results!

 And when you work with Sara, that's exactly what you will do!
 Enter your name and email for the 3 steps you need to take to start building your kick-ass life right now!